The Sharks of Thailand

 A Leopard Shark near Koh Born

-A quite common bottom resting shark.
+Was a quite common bottom resting shark until recently.
 Has a rounded snout and black spots.
 Not white spots as the much bigger Whale Shark.
 The very long tail lack the lover lope.
 Only the small rarely seen juveniles have stripes, supporting the name Zebra Shark.
-In Thailand they are very often spotted at Shark Point between Phi Phi Islands and Phuket.
-At Similan Islands it is found most often below 25 meters of depth, Triple Arch and Boulders probably being the best places to spot them.
-Surin Islands is not the best place to look for Leopard sharks.
+In Thailand they were until recently very often spotted at Shark Point between Phi Phi Islands and Phuket.
+At Similan Islands the species was found most often below 25 meters of depth, Triple Arch and Boulders probably being the best places to spot them.
+Surin Islands was never the best place to look for Leopard sharks.

-Quite often seen in mating behaviour: the smaller male following the female, its mouth at the females tail.
-Sometimes the female turns around belly up when the male is gripping the tip of the females tail in the mouth, and they both come to rest on the bottom.
+Could quite often be seen in mating behaviour: the smaller male following the female, its mouth at the females tail.
+Sometimes the female turned around belly up when the male was gripping the tip of the females tail in the mouth, and they both came to rest on the bottom.

 Video clip from Similan Islands